-Botanical Garden is the hot spot of Huntsville, Alabama.
-Huntsville Botanical Garden Events includes Seasonal events as well as regular events conducted throughout the year.
+Botanical Garden is the ultimate hot spot of Huntsville, Alabama.
+Huntsville Botanical Garden Events include thrilling seasonal and regular events conducted throughout the year.

 With the mission of ‘SOW, GROW, AND DISCOVER,’ Huntsville Botanical Garden has come a long way to be called ‘THE COMMUNITY’S GARDEN.’